wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_8_mode_csn
 ```
-Runtime: 6 hours and 11 minutes on MacBook.
+Runtime: 6 hours and 11 minutes on MacBook, 7 hours on Linux server.

 #### Task Bayes 9: Bayesian estimation with RWMH sampler of Gaussian model
 Estimate the Gaussian model with Bayesian methods using the PSKF to compute the likelihood.